2026 UAP Artist Lineup

 williampkcarter@gmail.com

-Vivien Abrams Collens is a lifelong artist currently focusing on sculpture and Public Art.
-Collens, founder of Storm King Decision, began creating public sculpture in 2017 at the age of 70, after decades of painting.
-She fabricates her large scale welded works in her Cornwall studio.
-Her work has been exhibited in the US, Canada, Mexico and Germany and in galleries, museums, and sculpture parks, and is held in public, corporate and private collections
+Vivien Abrams Collens A lifelong artist currently focusing on sculpture and Public Art, Collens, founder of Storm King Decisionbegan creating public sculpture in 2017 at the age of 70.
+She fabricates her large scale welded works in her Cornwall NY studio.
+Her work has been exhibited in the U.S., Canada, Mexico and Germany in galleries, museums, and sculpture parks, and is held in public, corporate and private collections

 http://www.viviencollens.com/